Beginner's Guide to Landscape Astrophotography: Equipment Recommendations for Different Budgets

 Camera: Sony a7/s/r (€300–450 used)

-A star tracker reduces the Earth's rotation and allows longer exposure times without star movement in the image.
+A star tracker compensates for the Earth's rotation, allowing for longer exposure times without star trail in the image

 Lens: Tokina Firin 20mm f/2 (€300–450)

-The Tokina Firin 20mm f/2 is a fast wide-angle lens with high optical quality that is ideal for astrophotography.
+The Tokina Firin 20mm f/2 is a fast, high-quality wide-angle lens that is ideal for astrophotography.

 Tripod: Rollei C6i Carbon (€75–100)